ekmartinez/Linux_Notes/arch_installation.md

 ```

-* Create boot partition with n with default number, default first sector, last sector at +512M and select ef00 “EFI System” as the type.
+* Create boot partition with n, default number, default first sector, last sector at +512M and select ef00 “EFI System” as the type.

-* Create root partition with n with default number, default first sector, default last sector
-and select 8300 “Linux filesystem” as the type.
+* Create root partition with n, default number, default first sector, default last sector and select 8300 “Linux filesystem” as the type.

 ## Luks